neoscalc/ThorPT/README.md

 # ThorPT - This is ThorPT
 ThorPT is a modelling package for geolgical purpose.
 Fluid production in the crust is a fundamental process in the earth's geochemical cycling and ThorPT is specified for modelling this fluid production and fluid transfer.
-It includes the latest developments in petrogeochemical modelling and helps the user to test different szenarios:
+It includes the latest developments in petrogeochemical modelling and helps the user to test different scenarios:
 - Single rock modelling:
     1. Petrological purposes to test changes in mineral assemblages and coupled fluid production, e.g., while prograde metamorphism
     2. Mechanical testing of the rock based on the Mohr-Coulomb theory